umnrhyt/Frontend-Projects/08-Image-Grid-Layout/README.md

 # Project Image Grid Layout
+In this project, I was required to create a grid layout using HTML and CSS.
 Souce instructions to run the project and the [Project Page](https://roadmap.sh/projects/image-grid)

 ---